Introduction to Calculus

 "I can't calculate it Sam!
 I need to know some distance over some time, and you are saying the time should be zero?
 Can't be done."

-That is pretty amazing ... you would think it easy to work out the speed of a car at any point in time, but it isn't.
+That is pretty amazing ... you'd think it is easy to work out the speed of a car at any point in time, but it isn't.

-Even the speedometer of a car (when it works!) just shows you an average of how fast you were going for the last short amount of time.
+Even the speedometer of a car (when it works!) just shows us an average of how fast we were going for the last short amount of time.

 How About Getting Real Close